Back to all articles

 Your children deserve access to your voice

-Even if life goes perfectly, many parents feel grateful they preserved these things.
+Even if life goes perfectly and none of it is ever needed, most parents feel grateful they preserved it anyway.

 Some things only a parent can leave behind.